EPF-Ground-Station/VEGA_SRT/documentation.md

  to program the esp32 (model https://www.elektronik-kaufen.ch/products/nodemcu32?variant=41643637047472&currency=CHF)
  	disconnect rx and tx of hardware serial cable press boot mode button while programming

+ don't use the GPIO0 as it create a permanent power on reset